Boris Perchatkin: Joining the emigration movement and contacts with dissidents

+State repressions and imprisonment

 He was the most active member of the committee of believers who applied to emigrate.
 The Soviet government organized the persecution of Perchatkin and his family through the publication in the central city newspaper of articles "Hypocrite wholesale and retail", "Convictions of convenience", "Before it’s too late", etc.

 On August 21, 1980, Perchatkin was arrested in Nakhodka, and at the end of March 1981 he was convicted under Article 190.1 of the Criminal Code of the RSFSR for spreading "deliberately false fabrications discrediting the Soviet state and social system" to 2 years in prison.
 According to the Voice of America radio station, during the investigation and at trial, chemicals were used on Perchatkin, which caused him to lose consciousness.

 In August 1982, Perchatkin was released and subsequently continued to seek the right to emigrate from the USSR.
 In February 1983, he was arrested again and then sentenced under Part 2 of Article 218 of the Criminal Code of the RSFSR to 1.5 years for illegally carrying cold weapon.

+Diplomatic work and emigration to the United States

 In 1987, Perchatkin compiled report for the US Congress "On the State of Religion in the USSR".
 This report was read in the US Congress and Perchatkin was invited to a meeting with US Secretary of State George Shultz to talk about religious migration, as well as with US Supreme Court Chief Justice William Rehnquist and the US Under Secretary of State for Religious Affairs.
 In May 1988, when US President Ronald Reagan came to the USSR on an official visit to meet with Gorbachev, Perchatkin was invited to a meeting with Reagan's wife, Nancy Reagan, as part of a delegation of 40 people to discuss the issue of religious freedom in the USSR.
 On May 30, 1988, Perchatkin represented Soviet Protestants at this meeting.
 For about two hours he told Nancy Reagan about the state of affairs with freedom of religion in the USSR, after which Nancy Reagan invited Perchatkin to read a report on the situation of religion in the USSR to the US Congress.

 On July 26, 1988, Perchatkin emigrated to the USA along with his entire family.
 On August 4, he spoke at the US Congress with report on the genocide of believers in the USSR, which he subsequently discussed with congressmen, senators and diplomats.
 The result of these discussions was the adoption in 1989 of the "Lautenberg Amendment", named after Democratic Senator from New Jersey Frank Lautenberg.
 In the first decade of this amendment, about 350,000 religious migrants entered the United States, and in the period until 2010 – about 1 million.
 The mass exodus of Pentecostals from Nakhodka began in 1988, when 152 adults left, not counting young children.
 In 1989, 45 adult Pentecostals emigrated from Nakhodka.